audoxcl/SuiteCRMBackups/README.md

 # SuiteCRMBackups

-Schedule your own backups of dababase and files
+Schedule your own backups of dababase and files.

 ## How to use

 This little plugin will make the backups for you and copy them to your FTP server.

-Requirements for SCP and SFTP: sudo apt install php-ssh2 sudo apt install php7.2-ssh2
+Requirements for SCP and SFTP:
+sudo apt install php-ssh2
+sudo apt install php7.2-ssh2

 After installing, you will have to adapt `config_override.php` settings to match your environment.